Child Advocacy Center

 • Depression and anxiety

-• Often tired and uninterested in playing, or in activities they used to love
+• Often tired and uninterested in playing, or participating in activities they used to love

 • Withdrawing from family, friends, and activities